The Plight of the Pangolin

 In Africa, we are blessed to have the most beautiful wildlife in the world.
 Sadly, a number of species are being decimated by humans for senseless rituals and selfish beliefs.
 Protecting our wildlife goes far beyond just saving these magnificent animals.
 We have to conserve our wildlife heritage for future generations.

-The Boucher Legacy have followed the great work that the African Pangolin Working Group (APWG) are doing in terms of pangolin rehabilitation and based on their extensive experience and knowledge of the species, decided to partner with them as a highly credible and passionate organization.
+The Boucher Legacy have followed the great work that the African Pangolin Working Group (APWG) and the Johannesburg Wildlife Veterinary Hospital (JWVH) are doing in terms of pangolin rehabilitation and based on their extensive experience and knowledge of the species, decided to partner with them as highly credible and passionate organizations.

-Earlier this year Mark went to visit the APWG where he encountered Rampfy the pangolin. (link to blog) Mark was so moved by the plight of this little pangolin that he pledged to help in the rehabilitation and release of pangolins that were confiscated from the illegal trade.
+Earlier this year Mark went with the APWG to the JWVH where he encountered Rampfy the pangolin.
+Mark was so moved by the plight of this little pangolin that he pledged to help in the rehabilitation and release of pangolins that were confiscated from the illegal trade.

 Our initial contribution is to sponsor the rehabilitation of four pangolin.
 Our contribution is R200 000 for now, however, we plan to sustain our support going forward through Conservation Lager as a key contributor and other donors over time.
 We are also going to work closely with the APWG to profile the plight of our pangolin in Africa through our influencers and digital platforms.